ivy-llc/ivy/docs/overview/deep_dive/building_the_docs_pipline.rst

 How Ivy's docs is structured
 -----------------------------

-If you looked into `Ivy's docs <https://github.com/unifyai/ivy/tree/master/docs>`_, you will find it structured like this:
+Looking at `Ivy docs <https://github.com/unifyai/ivy/tree/master/docs>`_, we can see that it structured like this:

 .. code-block:: bash